Trial of Chinese crime gangs in Italian fashion stalls amid sabotage fears

 Seven years on, not a single defendant or witness has been called to testify.

-His Italian lawyer Melissa Stefanacci declined to comment on any aspect of the case.
+His Italian lawyer, Ms Melissa Stefanacci, declined to comment on any aspect of the case.
 Zhang and the other suspects have pleaded not guilty.

 Despite keen police interest and multiple investigations in Prato, the gang violence has escalated in the past two years.

-In April of this year, Zhang Dayong, Zhang's alleged right-hand man who was also charged in the China Truck case, was shot dead in Rome alongside his girlfriend.
-No-one has been arrested for those killings.
+In April 2025, Zhang Dayong, Zhang’s alleged right-hand man who was also charged in the China Truck case, was shot dead in Rome alongside his girlfriend.
+No one has been arrested for those killings.

-Tescaroli said emerging companies often with the prefix "Xin" - meaning "new" in Chinese - were trying to undercut established players, selling hangers at about 6 cents each compared to the previous market rate of about 27 cents.
+Mr Tescaroli said emerging companies often with the prefix “Xin” – meaning new in Chinese – were trying to undercut established players, selling hangers at about 6 cents each compared with the previous market rate of about 27 cents.

 “Since the volumes are vast, a few cents of margin on each piece guarantee gigantic profits,” he said.